stutxo/blockwars/README.md

 **Tiny Rust web game stored on nostr**

-_Work in progress, no real gameplay yet, just messing around._

-use https://github.com/stutxo/wasm_to_image to shrink the wasm file as small as possible by turning it in to png.
+use https://github.com/stutxo/wasm_to_image to shrink the wasm file as small as possible by turning it in to a png.

 upload the png to nostr via https://supertestnet.github.io/nostr-image-host/ and fetch it in index.html